 Selecting Inactive Hosts

-To delete hosts, simply click on the Delete Selected button.
+To delete hosts, simply click on the Delete button in the toolbar.
 It is important to note that all results data for any removed hosts that were active at some point will be scheduled for deletion in the background.